×

 ovaries and uterus

 Contrary to its name, PCOS is more strongly linked to androgen excess than the presence of polycystic ovaries.
 It's diagnosed with a combination of excess androgens (hormones) and irregular or abnormal cycles.
 The root causes of PCOS vary from individual to individual, as do the symptoms.
-Since it's a big topic, I don't have time to cover the basics of PCOS today, but you can find more in this article.
+Since it's a big topic you can find more information in this article.

 Ovulation and Pregnancy